ellysh/video-game-bots/InGameBots/protection.md

 There is another WinAPI function with [`CheckRemoteDebuggerPresent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679280%28v=vs.85%29.aspx) name, which allows you to detect a debugger.
 Primary advantage of this function is possibility to detect debugging of another process.
 This approach is quite useful for implementation external protection system, which should work in a separate process.

 The `CheckRemoteDebuggerPresent` function internally calls the [`NtQueryInformationProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684280%28v=vs.85%29.aspx) WinAPI function.
 This `NtQueryInformationProcess` function provides detailed information about the specified process.
 One of the function's options is to get information about debugging of the specified process.
 There is an issue with usage of the `NtQueryInformationProcess` function directly.
 WinAPI does not provide an import library for this function.
 Therefore, you should use the `LoadLibrary` and `GetProcAddress` functions to dynamically link to `ntdll.dll` library, which contains implementation of the `NtQueryInformationProcess`.
-There is a detailed [article](http://www.codeproject.com/Articles/19685/Get-Process-Info-with-NtQueryInformationProcess) with demonstartion of this approach.
+There is a detailed [article](http://www.codeproject.com/Articles/19685/Get-Process-Info-with-NtQueryInformationProcess) with demonstration of this approach.

 Third protection approach is to use the [`CloseHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724211%28v=vs.85%29.aspx) WinAPI function.
 This function generates the EXCEPTION_INVALID_HADNLE exception in case the input handle parameter is invalid or you are trying to close the same handle twice.
 This means that behavior of the function depends on the debugger presence.
 This a code snippet to distinguish this behavior:
 ```C++